Welcome back! Pick up where you left off.

 While all RECs represent renewable energy, solar renewable energy credits or certificates (SRECs) are a specific subset tied exclusively to solar power.
 Some states have "solar carve-outs" in their renewable portfolio standards, requiring a certain percentage of energy to come from solar sources.

 These carve-outs create a separate market for SRECs, which are often more valuable due to limited supply and strong policy incentives.
-By mandating that a percentage of energy consumption come from specific renewable sources, like solar energy, states can:
+By mandating that a percentage of energy consumption comes from specific renewable sources, like solar energy, states can:

 • Encourage investment in solar technology